conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 to build CUDA-enabled packages.
 See the [guide for maintainers of recipes that use CUDA](https://github.com/conda-forge/cuda-feedstock/blob/main/recipe/doc/recipe_guide.md) for more information.
-If a feedstock does need access to additional resource (like GPUs), please see the following [section](#packages-that-require-a-gpu-or-long-running-builds).
+If a feedstock does need access to additional resources (like GPUs), please see the following [section](#packages-that-require-a-gpu-or-long-running-builds).

 <a id="common-problems-and-known-issues"></a>